nandkishor986/Terraform-Parent-Repo/terraform-zero-to-hero/Day-2/04-required-providers.md

 # Provider Configuration

-The required_providers block in Terraform is used to declare and specify the required provider configurations for your Terraform module or configuration.
-It allows you to specify the provider name, source, and version constraints.
+> The ``required_providers`` block in Terraform is used to declare & specify the required provider configurations for our Terraform module or configuration.
+It allows us to specify the provider name, source & version constraints.

 ```
 terraform {